hashicorp/terraform-provider-google/website/docs/d/datasource_compute_instance.html.markdown

 ## Attributes Reference

 * `boot_disk` - The boot disk for the instance.
-Sructure is documented below.
+Structure is documented below.

 * `machine_type` - The machine type to create.